cvc-digital/typo3-twig/Documentation/Chapters/Twig-Filters/Index.rst

 key
    :aspect:`Type:` :code:`string`

-   The key for the translation.
+   the key for the translation

 arguments
    :aspect:`Type:` :code:`array`
    :sep:`|` :aspect:`Default:` :code:`[]`

-   The arguments that are replaced while translating.
+   the arguments that are replaced while translating

 extensionName
    :aspect:`Type:` :code:`string`
    :sep:`|` :aspect:`Default:` :code:`null`

-   The name of the TYPO3 extension where the translation file is located.
+   the name of the TYPO3 extension where the translation file is located